Sarah Donaldson

 Reporter/ProducerContact Sarah at sdonaldson@statehousenews.org.

-Sarah Donaldson covers government, policy, politics and elections for the Ohio Public Radio and Television Statehouse News Bureau.
-Sarah regularly files from Columbus for National Public Radio and is a frequent guest on WOSU-FM's All Sides, WVXU's Cincinnati Edition, and Ideastream's Sound of Ideas.
+Sarah Donaldson covers government, politics and elections for the Ohio Public Radio and Television Statehouse News Bureau.
+Sarah regularly files from Columbus for National Public Radio and is a frequent guest on WOSU-FM's All Sides, WOSU-TV's Columbus on the Record, WVXU's Cincinnati Edition, and Ideastream's Sound of Ideas.
+She has been awarded for her work by the Press Club of Cleveland and the Ohio Society of Professional Journalists.

-Prior to joining the bureau in 2023, she worked for a year as a digital reporter/producer for WCMH-TV—where she covered Columbus city government, regional business and technology, and growth in Licking County.
+Prior to joining the bureau in 2023, Sarah worked for a year as a digital reporter/producer for WCMH-TV, where she covered Columbus city government, regional business and technology, and growth in Licking County.
 She’s been published in national and local outlets such as the Wall Street Journal, ABC News, and the Columbus Dispatch.

 -